 - Adapt to image resolution

-- If the imported layer and the image have a different resolution, it’ll scale the filelayer by scaling it’s resolution.
+If the imported layer and the image have a different resolution, it’ll scale the filelayer by scaling its resolution.
 In other words, import a 600dpi A4 image onto a 300dpi A4 image, and the filelayer will be scaled to fit precisely on the 300dpi image.
-Useful for comics, where the ink-layer is prefered to be at a higher resolution than the colors.
+Useful for comics, where the ink-layer is preferred to be at a higher resolution than the colors.

 File Layers can currently not be painted on.
 If you want to transform a file layer, you need to apply a transformation mask to it and use that.

-New in version 4.0: You can turn any set of layers into a file layer by rightclicking them and doing .
+You can turn any set of layers into a file layer by right-clicking them and doing.
 It will then open a save prompt for the file location and when done will save the file and replace the layer with a file layer pointing at that file.